graevy/graevy.github.io/content/posts/roms.md

 ### What's rooting/Should I stay rooted?

 Phone manufacturers don't easily give you full (root) access to your phone.
-You can break things easily, it's a security nightmare[^10], and you can remove their data collection/bloatware.
+Most people don't care, you can break things easily, it's a security nightmare[^10], and you can remove their spyware/bloatware.
 If you ask nicely, or sometimes force your way in, you can edit your operating system via your device firmware[^11].

 After patching together our edited OS, we must decide whether to expose root access to our apps/our self.

-Reasons to stay rooted:
+Reasons to root:
 - root-only package managers and apps
     - [xposed modules](https://xdaforums.com/f/xposed-framework-modules.2919/)
     - actually usable android file managers